There’s been a few recent changes to the Creative Quarter, some sad, some exciting, so we’ve refreshed our guide to the area....

 Have a browse around upmarket grocer Fallon and Byrne and try to nab some of their truffle brie.
 They also do €1 corkage on any bottle from their wine cellar to drink in on Mondays and Tuesdays.

-For a caffeine top up, call into Grantham's.
-The coffee shop has recently departed from its Aungier Street location and moved to George’s Street, in collaboration with Dunnes Stores and garden designer, Diarmuid Gavin, making for very Instagrammable coffee.
+For a caffeine top up, call into Grantham's on George's Street, where the coffee shop is in collaboration with Dunnes Stores and garden designer, Diarmuid Gavin, making for very Instagrammable coffee.

 To start off the evening with a drink, Loose Canon is perfect for a glass of natural wine and a plate of Irish cheese and charcuterie.
-Opened by the guys from Meet Me in the Morning a few months back, their small plates are great if you don’t want a big meal, but it's easy to rack up a very large bill quickly.
+Opened by the guys from Meet Me in the Morning, their small plates are great if you don’t want a big meal, but it's easy to accidentally lose track of every responsibility in your life, spend the evening here and rack up a very large bill.

-Finish off the night with drinks at No Name bar on Fade Street, the only indicator of its whereabouts is the wooden snail hanging above the door.
+Finish off the night with drinks at Idle Wild or No Name bar on Fade Street - the only indicator of the latter being a wooden snail hanging above the door.
 Alternatively, head for more casual pints and board games in P.Mac’s - the sibling to Blackbird and Cassidy’s.
 Then crawl off home to bed to recover, filled with a whole new sense of creativity.

 Have we missed any of your favourite Creative Quarter spots?
 Let us know by emailing firstname.lastname@example.org.